edkashinsky/reaper-reableton-scripts/README.md

 This script helps live with Project Limit option is on.
 It makes zoom available to places behind limits

+### ek_Toggle preview in Media Editor

+This action allows preview playback in the Media Explorer (if available) within the arrangement window

 ### ek_Toggle time selection by razor or selected items

 This script toggle time selection by razor or selected items or envelope lines.
 Actually it works with loop points, so it supports behaviour when loop points and time selection is unlinked.
 Also it toggles transport repeat like in Ableton

+### ek_Tracks navigator

+This package has 2 scripts "ek_Tracks navigator - go to prev track" and "ek_Tracks navigator - go to next track".
+With these scripts you can navigate between non-tiny visible tracks and envelopes.
+You can attach scripts to arrow keys

 ### ek_Create region depending on selection